 The World is pretty strange right now, isn’t it?
-We understand that businesses are still adapting to the new ‘normal’ even as we move into May still in lockdown.
+We understand that businesses are still adapting to the new ‘normal’ even.
 As we’ve said many times, we don’t have all the answers, but we will try to share our knowledge and advice as best we can to support you during these challenging times.

 One tricky situation that is coming up frequently from business owners we speak to is how to on-board new staff remotely.
 How do you make a new starter feel part of the organisation and its culture whilst sitting in their spare bedroom and not in the office?
 How do you ensure they feel involved in the team and goals of the business when you can’t physically show them around the office and introduce them to their new colleagues?

 We’ve pulled together some tips to try and make the on-boarding process as easy as possible!